jhvanderschee/jekyllcodex/_without-plugin/instagram.md

 Step 1.
 Download the file [instagram.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/instagram.html)
 <br />Step 2.
 Save the file in the '_includes' directory of your project
 <br />Step 3.
-Add the following line to your layout on the place where you want the share buttons to appear:
+Add the following line to your layout on the place where you want your instagram pictures to appear:

 ```
 {% raw %}{% include instagram.html feedUrl="https://zapier.com/engine/rss/2502510/jhvanderschee" %}{% endraw %}